If you’re a pretty savvy marketer – and we know you are – you’re already wise to the ROI-building benefits of a video-based content strategy.

 YouTube is the Honda Civic of video platforms – it just works.
 Videos load with minimal buffering and performance issues, so you don’t have to worry about things like latency and long load times.

 If you’re a “no frills” kind of person, you’ll love YouTube’s focus on functionality above customization.
-On the other hand, if you’re interested in more flexibility with your video platform and a lengthy menu of options for capturing user metrics without getting your hands dirty, you may want to look elsewhere.
+On the other hand, if you’re interested in more flexibility with your video platform and a lengthy menu of options for capturing user metrics without getting your hands dirty, you may want to look this guide on different video platforms.

 Vimeo offers a similar level of performance as YouTube with the opportunity for more advanced features if you’re willing to pony up the dough.
 The ground-floor model of Vimeo is completely free, but if you want to tap into those extra bells and whistles like custom reports and branded video players, that’s going to cost you a pretty penny.